Timeline of Accomplishments

-Developed the nicotine patch and other therapies to help smokers give up the habit.
+Developed the nicotine patch and other therapies to help smokers quit.

 Nobel Prize awarded to VA researchers Dr. Andrew Schally, for his research on peptide hormone production in the brain; and Dr. Rosalyn Yalow, for her development of radioimmunoassay to detect and measure various substances in the blood.

 Lasker Award given to Dr. Rosalyn Yalow for developing the diagnostic technique of radioimmunoassay.